-Table 36: VA FileMan Functions-Environmental Function: USER
+Table 35: VA FileMan Functions-Environmental Function: USER

-Format: USER("attribute")

-Parameters: attribute is one of these codes:

-#-User's DUZ value (the user's number)

-N-User's name

-I-User's initials

-T-User's title

-NN-User's nickname

-NOTE: These codes must be surrounded by quotes within the function.

-Use: This function returns information about the currently logged on user.
+Format: USER("attribute") Parameters: attribute is one of these codes: #-User's DUZ value (the user's number) N-User's name I-User's initials T-User's title NN-User's nickname NN-User's nickname Use: This function returns information about the currently logged on user.
 The information comes from the NEW PERSON file (#200).
 NOTE: This function does not work if you are using VA FileMan without a NEW PERSON file in ^VA(200,.
 Example: USER("#") => 160